jflaga/jflaga.github.io/_reviews/2023/2023-05-28-civil-service-exam-region-12-personal-appearance-dd13181.md

 ![CSC website: forbidden error message](/assets/images/2023/2023-05-28-csc-email-list.png)

-Their system might have an error that needs to be fixed.
+Their system might have something wrong with it that needs to be fixed.

+:grin: